nicolodiamante/dispatch/README.md

 ### Get ElevenLabs API key

 To commence utilising the ElevenLabs API, you are required to sign up for an API key via their official [website][open-ai-account].
 Once you have successfully logged in, navigate to the upper right corner and click on your profile picture.
-Subsequently, choose 'Profile' from the options available."
+Subsequently, choose Profile from the options available.

 <br><br>